Take your accounting career to the next level, completely online.

-Launching in September 2018, the online Post-Graduate Certificate in Advanced Professional Accounting makes it easier than ever for you to gain the valuable skills you need to further your career in accounting or finance.
+The online Post-Graduate Certificate in Advanced Professional Accounting makes it easier than ever for you to gain the valuable skills you need to further your career in accounting or finance.
 You can complete the entire program in less than two years part-time, studying wherever and whenever you want.

 Who should take this program?

 Only those who have completed or received exemption from the following CPA preparatory courses (or equivalent) are eligible: Introductory Financial Accounting, Introductory Management Accounting, Economics, and Statistics.

 - Graduates of our Post-Graduate Certificate in Accounting who want to continue their accounting training.

 - Professionals in accounting or finance who are preparing for a more senior or managerial role.